fruzsina-banyai/webshop/documentation/user_management_service/user_management_service.md

 As a registered user, I want to be able to reset my password through a secure process using my email address, so that I can regain access to my account.

+As a registered user, I want to be able to delete my account from the web shop, so that my personal data is no longer stored on the platform.

 As a registered user, I want to receive email notifications for important account-related activities, so that I can stay informed about my account and filter out suspicious activities.

 ---